BoiseState/CS453-resources/README_TEMPLATE.md

 ##Testing

 This section should detail how you tested your code.
 Simply stating "I ran it a few times and it seems to work" is not sufficient.
 Your testing needs to be detailed here or even better, this section should just point the user at the appropriate unit/system tests that you wrote.

-##Discussion

-Discuss the issues you encountered during programming (development) and testing.
-What problems did you have?
-What did you have to research and learn on your own?
-What kinds of errors did you get?
-How did you fix them?

-What parts of the project did you find challenging?
-Is there anything that finally "clicked" for you in the process of working on this project?

 ##Sources used